FirelyTeam/firely-docs-firely-server/security/tokens_and_compartments.rst

 In FHIR a `CompartmentDefinition <http://www.hl7.org/implement/standards/fhir/compartmentdefinition.html>`_ defines a set of resources 'around' a focus resource.
 For each type of resource that is linked to the focus resource, it defines the reference search parameters that connect the two together.
 The type of the focus-resource is in CompartmentDefinition.code, and the relations are in CompartmentDefinition.resource.
-The values for param in it can be read as a `reverse chain <http://www.hl7.org/implement/standards/fhir/search.html#has>`_.
+The values for '.param' in it can be read as a `reverse chain <http://www.hl7.org/implement/standards/fhir/search.html#has>`_.

 An example is the `Patient CompartmentDefinition <https://hl7.org/implement/standards/fhir/compartmentdefinition-patient.html>`_, where the Patient resource is the focus.
 One of the related resource types is Observation.
 Its params are subject and performer, so any Observation resource is in the compartment of a specific Patient if that Patient is either the subject or the performer of the Observation.